David Arnold Research

 2017 Lares-2

-A description of the design withour reference to Lares-2 was presented at the 2018 ILRS
+A description of the design without reference to Lares-2 was presented at the 2018 ILRS

 workshop in Canberra.